syntalos/edlio/docs/intro.rst

   programs to run into, which sometimes makes it more difficult to be used for structured data storage.
 * Exdir adheres fairly strictly to the HDF5 abstract data model and the data types that HDF5 supports.
 While arrays are well-supported as Numpy arrays, there are no standards for "raw" datasets (containing videos or images).
 For use in a DAQ system like Syntalos, the
-  "raw" dataset type wpuld have to be massively extended.
+  "raw" dataset type would have to be massively extended.
 * Each Exdir dataset can only contain one format, while EDL supports "auxiliary data" that describes the contained data further and is not pure textual TOML metadata.
 This auxiliary data may for example be timestamps for a video file.
 In Exdir, this data would have needed to be split into two datasets, which users found very confusing.
 EDL allows strongly linked data to be kept together in one directory.